Author: taorsi

 Other Information

 Restrooms are available at Sunset Bay and Shore Acres.
-There is also a portajohn at Cape Arago.

 For those on the long hike, we’ll be stopping for lunch at Cape Arago.
 We suggest you might want to snack at the Simpson Reef Overlook, because lunch will be later than usual.